 Timeframe: June 2022 through December 2022

-Network partners, Council members, and network staff will be engaged in a Cultural Proficiency Book Study during the second half of 2022.
+Network partners, Council members, and network staff are engaged in a Cultural Proficiency Book Study from June 2022 through the end of the year.
 The purpose of the book study is to help create shared understanding and common language to provide a strong foundation for the DEI and racial justice work that will be happening throughout 2022 and 2023.

-Book study participants receive a free copy of the featured book and are invited to join monthly discussion sessions to support their learning and application of the content.
+Network partners not currently serving on the Council were invited to join to share in this learning experience and help prepare for the work ahead.
+Book study participants received a free copy of the featured book and join monthly discussion sessions facilitated by Dr. Shelley Jones-Holt to support their learning and application of the content.
 Discussion sessions also provide an opportunity to work through complex and hard conversations that help move the work forward.